codetyio/codety-scanner/README.md

 <br/>

 > [!TIP]
-> [Codety Console](http://www.codety.io) is a subscription-based product which can help you to manage your Codety Scanner's configurations and set up custom code standards according to your organization's need
+> [Codety Console](http://www.codety.io) is a subscription-based product which can help you to manage Codety Scanner's configurations and set up custom code standards according to your organization's needs.